 Database Administrator: In commercial data processing, this is the name given to the person/team responsible for the day-to-day management of the database as valuable corporate asset, that is to say, dealing with its confidentiality, availability, and integrity.

-Database Corruption: In the context of set-structured network databases, a "corruption" is said to exist every time there is a mismatch between a database pointer and the record occurrence to which it ought by rights to be pointing (it being immediately noted that the error can be at either the pointed-from or pointed-to side of the equation) [for fuller details see the entry for database corruption, types of].
+Database Corruption: In the context of set-structured network databases, a "corruption" is said to exist every time there is a mismatch between a database pointer and the record occurrence to which it ought by rights to be pointing (it being immediately noted that the error can be at either the pointed-from or pointed-to side of the equation).
 DBMS "utility" programmes allow most physical corruptions to be detected during system housekeeping and reset manually if necessary, although this can be an extremely expensive process for the DBA team responsible.
 The "integrity" of a database is a measure of how few corruptions it contains.

 Database Integrity: See database corruption.

 Data Base Task Group (DBTG): The DBTG was a committee of database experts convened in 1967 under the umbrella of the CODASYL committee to oversee the upgrading of the COBOL computer language to cope with database file handling (as opposed to the more straightforward but less flexible file types it had previously been used to).
-[For a fuller history of the DBTG, see Section 4 of our e-resource on "Data Modelling", and for suggestions on why it ought now to be reconvened, see Smith (2005) [a large PowerPoint file].]
+[For a fuller history of the DBTG, see Section 4 of our e-resource on "Data Modelling".]

 Database Currency: Database currencies are a network database systems programming device which, after a record has once been identified, allow direct access to it using its database key.
 The essence of the currency concept is that the DBMS can instantly relocate the "current" record - that is to say, the record last accessed in a given set or of a given type.
 It does this by maintaining what is known as a "run time currency indicator" for every set and record type that it knows about, and every time it accesses a record it copies that record's database key into the appropriate "current of set" and "current of record type" currency indicator(s).
 The device comes as standard with what are known as "CODASYL" (or "DBTG") databases such as Computer Associates' Integrated Database Management System (IDMS), and is actually nothing more than a small address table held in memory and constantly updated.